NMudunuru/CzmTestKit/CONTRIBUTING.md

     ```bash
     $ conda activate docs
     ```
-1. Install the source code of the package.
-Do not use `$ pip install CzmTestKit` here, as this will install the distributed PyPI version of the package.
-The goal here is to install the package from the local package for testing.
-Therefore, use the following command from the local  `CzmTestKit` directory.
-    ```bash
-    $ cd <path to the package environment file for example C:\Users\User\Desktop\CzmTestKit>
-    $ python -m pip install .
-    ```
 1. From the `docs` subdirectory in `CzmTestKit`, execute the documenation source.
     ```bash
     $ cd <path to the docs environment file for example C:\Users\User\Desktop\CzmTestKit\docs>
     $ make html
     ```
     Executing the documentation source will result in a `build` directory in the `docs` subdirectory with the html files in `docs\build\html` subdirectory, where `docs\build\html\index.html` will be the home page for the documentation.
-1. Repeat steps 2, 3 and 4 as needed till the updates in the documentation are satisfactory.
+1. Repeat the previous step till the updates in the documentation are satisfactory.